Treating TMJ Issues: you can learn to stop clenching

 Treating TMJ Issues: some medications cause jaw clenching

-I’ve learned that some widely used pharmaceutical medications can cause jaw clenching and grinding as side effects.
+I’ve learned that some widely used medications can cause jaw clenching and grinding as side effects.

 The best known are in a class called SSRIs, selective serotonin reuptake inhibitors, commonly prescribed for depression and/or anxiety.

 I’m sure you’ve heard of Prozac (generic name fluoxetine).
-Here are some other SSRIs that can cause bruxism:
+Here are some other SSRIs that can cause bruxism.
+There may be others:

 • Zoloft (sertraline)